angcap/juniper-ncui/README.md

          -k : kill NC gui
          -v : version

-NC.jar
-ncLinuxApp.jar : zip package install files
+* ncLinuxApp.jar : zip package install files

-ncsvc : Binary network connection service
+* ncsvc : Binary network connection service
  To properly set permission, change the ownership to root and then give execution e suid permissions:
  - sudo chown root:root ncsvc
  - sudo chmod 6711 ncsvc

-ncsvc.sh: Very simple bash script to start the VPN connection, it fetches properties defined in .ncssvcrc and use them as connection parameters.
+* ncsvc.sh: Very simple bash script to start the VPN connection, it fetches properties defined in .ncssvcrc and use them as connection parameters.
 Use ./ncsvc -K top stop the VPN

-.ncsvcrc: Configuration file used by ncsvc.sh to hold connection parameters, escape password special characters with \ (a backslash).
+* .ncsvcrc: Configuration file used by ncsvc.sh to hold connection parameters, escape password special characters with \ (a backslash).
  - parameters:
 vpnhost=
 vpnrealm=